Add the Nicks Pallet to your Runtime

 Next steps

-• For a bare FRAME pallet with detailed comments about what you can access within FRAME, see this example in substrate.
+- For a bare FRAME pallet with detailed comments about what you can access within FRAME, see